tarrott/tarrott.github.io/docs/architecture/linux.md

 ---
 ## Finding files
+- locate file anywhere in the filesystem: `locate access.log`
+    - requires updated db: `sudo updatedb`
 - executable location: `which vim`
 - location of file within a specific dir containing name: `find /var -name access.log`
 - files that have been edited in the last 3 hours: `find /home -mtime -3`
+- search through a directory of text files: `grep -R -i "PermitRootLogin" /etc/*`

+## Log Rotation
+- `logrotate` usually automatically configured and ran by cron in `/etc/cron.daily/logrotate`
-- locate file anywhere in the filesystem: `locate access.log`
+- overall logrotate config file stored in `/etc/logrotate.conf`
-    - requires updated db: `sudo updatedb`
+- individual logrotate recipes are stored in `/etc/logrotate.d/`
+- for example, the `/etc/logratote.d/apache2` config file could be edited so that the log file is emailed to an auditor each time it is rotated

 ---
 ## File System Management
 - check disk usage: `ncdu`
-- ln -s
 - cp -R
 - mkdir -p
 - touch